-There are many products that can help you to maintain your independence.
-You may have to buy products from more specialist suppliers, like our Online Shop, but there are plenty of other solutions available.
-You can mix and match specialist and everyday products to find a suitable combination for you.
+There are many products that can help you to maintain your independence but you may need to purchase some of these from specialist suppliers.
 If you would prefer to try out an item before buying it, many local societies have resource centres you can visit.